Svannn123/Sales_Stratergy_SQLAnalysis/README.md

 # Goal
-Derive a sales strategy for the vacum company from raw customer and review data.
+Derive a sales strategy for the vacuum company from raw customer and review data.

 # Sales Strategy SQL Analysis/ Idea used